-- •Goal: to partition our simple network into ASICS. •(a) We wish to partition this network into three ASICs with no more than four logic cells per ASIC. •(b) percitipvies ware veloce for the end to we jupp (nets 2, 4, 5, 6, and 8)-the minimum number. - -Use no more than three ASICs. - -Each ASIC is to contain no more than four logic cells.

-• -Use the minimum number of external connections for .78 each ASIC.
+- (a) We wish to partition this network into three ASICs with no more than four logic cells per ASIC.
+Objectives are the following: (b) A partitioning with five external connections (nets 2, 4, 5, 6, and 8)-the minimum number. - -Use no more than three ASICs. - -l Each ASIC is to contain no more than four logic cells. - -1 Use the minimum number of external connections for